 Amazon Web Services (AWS) came up with the idea to meet the requirements of every customer who is in need of these AWS services.
 Some of the services AWS provides include:

-Amazon EC2 Amazon Elastic Compute Cloud is designed to help you to gain access and boot new services, which you can build using a new VM in the matter of few seconds, it's also flexible and you can scale up or down depending on the requirement.
+Amazon EC2 Amazon Elastic Compute Cloud is designed to help you to gain access and boot new services, which you can build using a new VM in a matter of few seconds, it's also flexible and you can scale up or down depending on the requirement.

 Amazon S3 Amazon Simple Storage Service is a service built to store data of any size depending on how often you wish to access it.